|

 Subsequently, an October 6, 2006 letter from Manitoba Justice indicated that appeal of the Wuskwatim Transmission project licence would be subject to a similar process to generate submissions and responses, but the appeal will be heard by the Minister of Conservation (as the decision to issue the licence was made by the Director of Environmental Assessment and Licencing) and the Lieutenant Governor in Council will be asked to approve the Minister's decision in accordance with The Environment Act.

 Two appeals of the Generating Station licence were filed August 2, 2006, from Manitoba Wildlands, represented by director Gaile Whelan Enns, and from Trapline 18, represented by Greg McIvor.
 The appeals are based on issues consistently raised during The Environment Act review of the Wuskwatim projects and during the 2004 Clean Environment Commission (CEC) public hearings for the projects.
-David Newman, a former minister in Manitoba's cabinet responsible for Manitoba Hydro, is legal counsel for Trapline 18.

 Several issues formed the basis for appeal of the environmental licenses for the Wuskwatim projects.
 Among other issues, the appellants argue that: